 #5.
 The Arctic Monkeys – ‘AM’ (2013)

-Still betting that we look good on the dance floor, the Sheffield, England band continue to singularly display more raw rock energy than some entire regional music scenes.
+Still betting that we look good on the dance floor, the Sheffield, England band continues to singularly display more raw rock energy than some entire regional music scenes.

 #4.
 Kendrick Lamar – ‘To Pimp A Butterfly’ (2015)

-Kanye may have grabbed more headlines in the 2010s, but SoCal rapper Lamar quite possibly did the most to keep hip-hop genuine, relevant, unflinchingly honest and, most importantly, moving forward.
+Kanye may have grabbed more headlines in the 2010s, but SoCal rapper Kendrick Lamar quite possibly did the most to keep hip-hop genuine, relevant, unflinchingly honest, and, most importantly, moving forward.

 #3.
 Courtney Barnett – ‘Sometimes I Sit And Think, And Sometimes I Just Sit’ (2015)